tk-nub/autonomous-defense-induced-disruption-lab/README.md

 ## Formal Definition

-Autonomous Defense Induced Disruption (ADID) is a condition in which automated cybersecurity response mechanisms execute legitimate containment actions that disrupt normal organizational operations without requiring attacker control over enterprise infrastructure.
+Autonomous Defense Induced Disruption (ADID) is defined as a condition in which autonomous response measures are triggered to perform legitimate containment actions, resulting in systemic operational disruption, including loss of administrative access.

 ## Core Characteristics